Probate Q&A Series

 Detailed Answer

 When someone dies in North Carolina, the court names a personal representative (PR) to settle the estate.
-State law prefers family members or beneficiaries.
+State law gives priority to certain persons, including family members and beneficiaries.
 Still, an unrelated person can open probate if higher-priority individuals decline or fail to act.

-Under N.C.G.S. §28A-6-1, the clerk appoints a PR in this order: surviving spouse, adult child, parent, sibling, next of kin, creditor, then any qualified person who files consents or waivers.
-A non-family member must obtain written waivers from all those with superior priority.
-If no one else steps forward, a creditor may petition once the clerk issues notices and no qualified family member applies within 30 days.
+Under N.C.G.S. §28A-4-1, the clerk appoints a PR in the order provided by law.
+Under N.C.G.S. §28A-6-1, persons applying for letters of administration generally have priority in this order: surviving spouse, any devisee, any heir, next of kin, creditor, then any other person of good character residing in the county.
+A non-family member does not categorically need written waivers from all those with superior priority in every case.
+If no one else steps forward, a creditor may be appointed if otherwise qualified.

-To open probate, the petitioner files in the county where the decedent lived.
-The petition includes the original will (if one exists), a death certificate, and any necessary waivers.
-After appointment, the PR takes an oath, posts bond (unless waived by all interested parties), and notifies heirs and creditors.
+To open probate, the petitioner files in the county where the decedent was domiciled.
+The application includes the original will (if one exists) and other required information and documents.
+After appointment, the PR takes an oath, may have to post bond unless excused or waived as provided by law, and must give required notices to heirs and creditors.

 The PR then inventories assets, pays valid debts, and distributes property under the will or under intestacy rules.
 Failure to follow these steps can delay closing the estate and expose the PR to personal liability.